beaylott/beaylott.github.io/posts/onecommitaday.md

 # One commit a day!

 Just a statement of intent that I will make one commit a day (!) on github in 2025!
 It's not a promise or resolution.
-It's a statement. (not doing well so far as I missed 2 days...).
+It's a statement.

+I'm going to let myself off for the first 2 days as I fixed this website!